+Macrolies inhibit bacterial protein synthesis.
 The mechanism of action of macrolides revolves around their ability to bind the bacterial 50S ribosomal subunit causing the cessation of bacterial protein synthesis.
-Once bound, the drug prevents the translation of mRNA, specifically the growing peptide chain, by preventing the addition of the next amino acid by the tRNA.
-Since the bacterial ribosomal structure is highly conserved across most, if not all, bacterial species, it is considered to be broad-spectrum.
-Macrolides are considered to be bacteriostatic as they only inhibit protein synthesis, although, at high doses, they can be bactericidal.
+Once it binds, the drug prevents the translation of mRNA, specifically the growing peptide chain, by preventing the enzyme peptidyltransferase from adding the subsequent amino acid attached to the tRNA.
+Since the bacterial ribosomal structure is highly conserved across most, if not all, bacterial species, it is considered broad-spectrum.
+Macrolides are bacteriostatic agents as they only inhibit protein synthesis, although, at high doses, they can be bactericidal.

 The anti-inflammatory and immunomodulatory effects of macrolides, particularly azithromycin, are attributed to interactions with phospholipids as well as transcription factors AP-1, NF-kappaB, and other inflammatory cytokines.
-Later changes seen in macrophages that interact with macrolides include inhibition of cell function and cellular transport along with surface receptor expression regulation.
+Later changes seen in macrophages that interact with macrolides include inhibition of cell function, cellular transport, and surface receptor expression regulation.
 All of these culminate in the immunomodulatory effects of macrolides in the body.

 Due to the overprescription of antibiotics, there has been tremendous growth in resistance to many mainstay therapies.
-Macrolides are no exception to this, and many organisms are excessively resistant to them.
-Studies show a strong link to genetic mutations in bacteria and the ability to spread these genes via transposable elements.
-The gene in question allows bacteria to be resistant to macrolides as well as lincosamides, and streptogramin groups of antibiotics at once.
+Macrolides are no exception to this situation, and many organisms are excessively resistant to them.
+The primary cause of macrolide bacterial resistance is post-transcriptional methylation of the bacterial 23S ribosomal RNA.
+This acquired resistance can occur via two mechanisms: it can be plasmid-mediated chromosomal.
+Studies show a solid link to genetic mutations in bacteria and the ability to spread these genes via transposable elements.
+The gene in question allows bacteria to be resistant to macrolides, lincosamides, and streptogramin groups of antibiotics at once.

 The formulation of the drug requires discussion with the administering provider.
-The factors that one needs to take into account are strength, dosage, route, clinical goals of treatment, etc. Macrolides come in various forms for administration, depending on the desired medication and reason for their use.
+The factors that one needs to consider are strength, dosage, route, clinical goals of treatment, etc. Macrolides come in various forms for administration, depending on the desired medication and the reason for their use.
 Most commonly used are oral formulations in tablet form, but they also come as topical creams, intravenous formulations, as well as ophthalmic preparations.

-Like any other antibiotic, macrolides carry a significant risk of the typical adverse effects like nausea, vomiting, abdominal pain, as well as diarrhea.
+Like any other antibiotic, macrolides carry a certain level of risk from typical adverse effects like nausea, vomiting, abdominal pain, and diarrhea.
 Abdominal symptoms are largely the result of macrolides being motilin agonists causing an increased risk of gastrointestinal upset and side effects.
 Besides, the enteric gut flora is susceptible to the effects of macrolides; therefore, it can cause an imbalance between commensal bacteria native to the human gut and pathogenic bacteria to be kept in check.

-Another common, but serious adverse effect associated with macrolides use, is their propensity to prolong the QT and QTc interval in the cardiac cycle.
+Another common adverse effect of macrolide use is their propensity to prolong the QT and QTc interval in the cardiac cycle.
 Erythromycin has the highest tendency, and azithromycin has the lowest.
 The increase in the intervals puts patients at risk of cardiac arrhythmias like Torsades de pointes, ventricular tachycardia, and ventricular fibrillation.
 The most common arrhythmia arising from the use of macrolides would be Torsades de Pointes.